 The Investment Council typically meets quarterly to assess performance data against objectives, review asset allocations, and make investment decisions based on the Board's investment and spending policy.
 Comprising individuals with extensive professional investment experience and lengthy tenure with the Foundation, the Committee's members derive no tangible personal benefit from this service — other than the satisfaction of helping the Foundation fulfill its mission.

 steady performance over 29 years

 The past 29 years have seen a remarkable breadth of forces affecting the financial markets, from the fall of communism and the rise of global trade to the recent residential real estate bust and ongoing recovery.
 Through it all, the Foundation’s portfolio has produced a 8.8% average annual return and a steady, if modest, increase in performance relative to our blended benchmark — the weighted mixture of market indices we use to evaluate our portfolio performance.

-Every summer the Committee reviews the Investment and Spending Policy and presents its recommendations to the full board.
-The policy sets asset allocation guidelines for the ECF portfolio and defines the benchmarks against which the Committee assesses portfolio performance.
+Every summer the Council reviews the Investment and Spending Policy and presents its recommendations to the full board.
+The policy sets asset allocation guidelines for the ECF portfolio and defines the benchmarks against which the Council assesses portfolio performance.
 The committee also recommends the percentage for spending to be withdrawn from our funds for grants and programs in the coming year.
 Despite difficult markets in 2000–2002, 2008–2009, and 2015 ECF has maintained a 5% spending level throughout the decade, thanks to solid investment returns and growing contributions.

 board of directors oversees grants awards